OpenStorageNetwork/rtd-osn/docs/source/accessing-datasets.rst

 	$ rclone cp my-local-file.dat ocean-data:/phytoplankton

 Rclone offers a wide range of commands for performing typical unix file operations (ls, cp, rm, rsync, etc.).
-Details on these commands can be found on the `RCLONE documentation page<https://rclone.org/docs/>`_.
+Details on these commands can be found on the `RCLONE documentation page <https://rclone.org/docs/>`_.

 Third Party Data Management
 ---------------------------
+OSN users may also choose to layer more sophisticated data management applications on top of the S3 API services that OSN provides.
+Two applications that have been used with OSN include Globus (using the Globus S3) connector and iRods.
+Both packages have detailed descriptions on how to connect the service with a S3 storage provider.